whiteStainX/why/README.md

 - **Linux (PulseAudio/PipeWire)**: `--system` auto-selects the default sink monitor (name ends with `.monitor`).
 To pick another source, list them via `pactl list sources short` and pass `--device <monitor name>`.

 If the helper cannot locate the required loopback/monitor device, the program prints guidance on how to fix the environment.

-## Controls

-Interact with the visualizer while it is running:

-- `q`/`Q`: Quit the program immediately.
-- `m`/`M`: Cycle through the visualization modes (Bands → Radial → Trails → Digital Pulse → ASCII Flux → Bands).
-- `p`/`P`: Cycle through the color designs (Rainbow → Warm/Cool → Digital Amber → Digital Cyan → Digital Violet → …).
-- Arrow keys: Adjust grid rows (Up/Down) and columns (Left/Right) between 8 and 32 cells.
-- `[` / `]`: Decrease or increase audio sensitivity to tune brightness response.

-### Our Focus Now – ASCII Flux Cartography

-Expands the renderer with **ASCII Flux**, a densely textured mode inspired by notcurses-based map demos such as MapSCII.
-Instead of colouring solid blocks, the grid is tessellated into shimmering ASCII glyphs that react to both band energy and high-frequency detail.
-Beat events push the pattern into brighter characters while time-varying jitter keeps the output busy and alive.
-The mode respects the existing colour palettes—warm gradients remain smooth, while digital palettes yield crisp monochrome glows—and fully reuses the audio/DSP pipeline so no extra setup is required.
-Select it at runtime via the `m` key or pin it in configuration with `visual.mode = "ascii"`.

-This part needs to be done properly.